DataDog/documentation/content/en/dashboards/_index.md

 ## View dashboards on mobile devices

 View your dashboards in a mobile-friendly format with the Datadog Mobile App, available on the [Apple App Store][2] and [Google Play Store][3].
-The Mobile App comes equipped with mobile home screen widgets which allow you to monitor service health and infrastructure without opening the mobile app.
+The Mobile App comes equipped with mobile home screen widgets that allow you to monitor service health and infrastructure without opening the mobile app.

 **Note**: To set up or edit a dashboard, you must log in to the Datadog browser UI.
 For more information on installing the app, see the [Datadog Mobile App][1] documentation.